parallelvirtualcluster/docs/docs/deployment/hardware-requirements.md

 ### Type

-Data disks underly the Ceph OSDs which provide VM storage for the cluster.
+Data disks underlay the Ceph OSDs which provide VM storage for the cluster.
 They should be as fast as possible to optimize the storage performance of VMs.

 In addition, power loss protection (PLP) and large drive write endurance - normally collectively covered under the label of "datacenter-grade" - are important to avoid potential data loss during power events and premature failure of disks, especially given Ceph's replication resulting in write amplification.
 For write endurance, a rating of 1 Drive Write Per Day (DWPD) is usually sufficient.